intalos-ai/intalos-help-docs/help/question-media.md

 The **QuestionMedia** component allows you to receive and process media files uploaded by your users via WhatsApp.
 Perfect for collecting photos, documents, voice messages, and videos from your customers.

+**📸 Multiple Files**: Users can send multiple files at once, and they'll be stored as an array in your variable.

 ## When to Use QuestionMedia

 Ideal for scenarios like: